Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 18. Helix Bridge

-More than that, this structure has been a favored spot for leisure activities.
+More than that, this structure has been a favored place for leisure activities.
 Stroll around or run along the stunning pedestrian bridge while taking in the lovely city sights.
 Or if you just want to relax, Helix Bridge can be your go-to destination too.

 Are you interested in meeting some animals?
 Why not visit some animal parks in Singapore to enjoy your trip better?
-You’ve got a couple of remarkable places to visit, so I’ve gathered the most recommended ones to make it easier.
+You’ve got a couple of amazing places to visit, so I’ve gathered the most recommended ones to make it easier.

 19. Singapore Zoo